Open Search Partner with DCC

 Will my smart meter stop working when 3G is switched off?

 Your smart meter will continue to operate as normal following the 3G switch-off, as smart meters will switch seamlessly to the 2G network.
+We have also begun to roll out 4G Communication Hubs that will, over time, be installed to replace or upgrade existing smart meter systems, further enhancing the network and its potential.

 How will the move to 2G affect energy consumers, do they need to take any action?